nptscot/nptscot.github.io/manual/index.md

 You can use checkboxes to switch between two width measurements:

 - **Kerb-to-kerb (carriageway width):** Only the space between the kerbs, excluding pavements.
 - **Full corridor width:** The total width from building-to-building or edge-to-edge, including pavements and other man-made surfaces, but excluding grass verges, trees, and other natural features.
+(Naturally, use of land either side of the carriageway may be subject to land acquisition and other issues.)

 These options are available for two types of cycle infrastructure: